24 November 2014

 Ruan Bi, from 'Ji Xiao Xin Shu (《紀效新書》)'.

-Ruan Bi is an improvised defensive structure or mantlet against small caliber firearms.
-It is a wooden frame covered with old cotton blanket, and could be further reinforced with wooden planks.
+Ruan Bi was an improvised defensive structure or mantlet against small caliber firearms.
+It was a wooden frame covered with old cotton blanket, and could be further reinforced with wooden planks.

 Gang Rou Pai (剛柔牌, roughly translated as 'Shield of inflexibility and yielding')